Mariusthvdb/custom-ui/README.md

 ### Manual Installation

 1. Download the [custom-ui](http://www.github.com/Mariusthvdb/custom-ui/releases/latest/download/custom-ui.js)
-2. Place the file in your `config/www` folder
+2. Place the file in your `config/www` folder or any subfolders.
 3. Include the card code in your `ui-lovelace-card.yaml`

    ```yaml